Jurassic: Mineral and hydrocarbon deposits

 The Kimmeridge Clay and equivalents are the major source rock for the North Sea oil.
 The Arabian Intrashelf Basin, deposited during the Middle and Late Jurassic, is the setting of the world's largest oil reserves, including the Ghawar Field, the world's largest oil field.
 The Jurassic-aged Sargelu and Naokelekan formations are major source rocks for oil in Iraq.
 Over 1500 gigatons of Jurassic coal reserves are found in north-west China, primarily in the Turpan-Hami Basin and the Ordos Basin.

-Impact structures
+Impact events

-Major impact structures include the Morokweng impact structure, a 70 km diameter impact structure buried beneath the Kalahari desert in northern South Africa.
+Major impact events include the Morokweng impact structure, a 70 km diameter impact structure buried beneath the Kalahari desert in northern South Africa.
 The impact is dated to the Tithonian, approximately 146.06 ± 0.16 Ma.
 Another major structure is the Puchezh-Katunki crater, 40 kilometres in diameter, buried beneath Nizhny Novgorod Oblast in western Russia.
 The impact has been dated to the Sinemurian, 195.9 ± 1.0 Ma.